jhthompson/bg-hoard/nx-notes.md

         │   ...
 ```

-- feature
-  - ex. `feat-home`
-  - can depend on other feature, ui, data, and/or util libs

-- ui
-  - ex. `ui-input-forms`
-  - buttons, text field, layouts, reusable, no network calls / interaction
-  - can depend on ui, data, util libs

-- data
-  - ex. `data-access-authentication`
-  - can depend on data, util libs

-- util
-  - ex. `util-validation-fns`
-  - pure functions, types, can only depend on other util libs

 ### When to split code in to libraries?
 - if you have one giant library, nx speedups will not be used to their full extent